Sunday, October 31, 2010

 With the BBC set, The Who’s catalog revamp was basically complete from the labels’ standpoint, and probably Pete’s too.
 There would be some surprises to be had on the various two-disc Deluxe Editions of My Generation, Live At Leeds, Who’s Next, Tommy, and Sell Out (this being the order in which they emerged), but to this day a pile of once-available rarities are still buried, and some aren’t available at all.
 Here’s a look at some of those, many of which are certainly worthy of wider renown, and some of which deserve easier access than pricey boxes.

 • “Substitute”: The American single mix had a different vocal to cover the possibly offensive (to racists) line describing the singer’s heritage.
-It appeared on a bonus EP included with the first edition of 2002’s Ultimate Collection, along with a rare mix of “I’m A Boy”, an alternate “Happy Jack” and another rare mix of “Magic Bus” that wasn’t the one people really wanted.
+It appeared on a bonus EP included with the first edition of 2002’s Ultimate Collection, along with a rare mix of “I’m A Boy”, an alternate “Happy Jack”, and another rare mix of “Magic Bus” that wasn’t the one people really wanted.

 • “Circles”: The Who recorded this twice—once with Shel Talmy as included on the My Generation Deluxe Edition, and again for the Ready Steady Who EP.
 All the other tracks from that EP were included on the A Quick One CD, but this was left off.
 It was even left off the stereo upgrade that snuck out in 2002.
 Both are now available on the five-CD Maximum As & Bs box.

 • “I’m A Boy”: The longer version included on Meaty Beaty Big And Bouncy is a different recording than the single, complete with an additional verse.
-It also could have been included on the Quick One CDs.
+It also could have been included on the Quick One CDs but is currently MIA.

 • “Run Run Run”: When A Quick One appeared on CD in 1995, this was the only album track included in stereo, the rest of the album being in mono.
 The aforementioned stereo upgrade kept the mono “Run Run Run” unavailable.
 All of which makes us wonder why they haven’t put out a Deluxe Edition of A Quick One, with the stereo album on one disc and the mono on the other, with whatever other nuggets they can find.